maxasmbs/DoctrineFixturesAutonumberResetBundle/README.md

 DoctrineFixturesAutonumberResetBundle
 =====================================
-Originally created by littlejon, this fork only changes two things:
+Originally created by littlejon and then forked by migmolrod, this fork only changes one thing:
-1. Stable release tag (v1.0)
-2. Submited to packagist.org

-This way anyone should be able to use this bundle through composer and without the need to set the "minimun-stability" to "dev".
+1. Update the DoctrineFixturesBundle dependency to 2.4.*